-Most BCITO trade qualifications cost $2000-4000.
-This includes the start-up fee and an annual fee for every year you're in training.
+Most BCITO trade qualifications cost $2000-$4000 in total.
+These fees are made up of an annual fee for each year you’re in training.

-If you are required to attend off-job training, these fees are invoiced separately from the fees stated above.
-You'll receive a prompt-payment discount of $100 each year if you pay your fees before your due date.
+If you are required to attend off-job training, these fees are invoiced separately and are not included in the annual fees stated above.

 The fees cover: